Triston Casas Player Props: Red Sox vs. Twins

-Triston Casas -- hitting .314 in his past 10 games -- will be in action for the Boston Red Sox versus the Minnesota Twins, with Bailey Ober on the hill, on June 20 at 7:40 PM ET.
+On Wednesday, Triston Casas (hitting .278 in his past 10 games) and the Boston Red Sox face the Minnesota Twins, whose starting pitcher will be Sonny Gray.
+First pitch is at 7:40 PM ET.

-He strung together two hits (going 2-for-5 with a home run and two RBI) in his most recent appearance against the Twins.
+He had a one-hit performance in his previous game (1-for-5) against the Twins.

 Triston Casas Game Info & Props vs. the Twins